ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 Linux: */opt/OSIsoft/Adapters/AdapterName/Schemas*

-## Parameters for OPC UA data selection
+## OPC UA data selection parameters

 The following parameters can be used to configure OPC UA data selection: